What You Will Learn

 Syllabus (36 CPEs)Download PDF

-Incident responders and threat hunters should be armed with the latest tools, memory analysis techniques, and enterprise methodologies to identify, track, and contain advanced adversaries and to remediate incidents.
-Incident response and threat hunting analysts must be able to scale their analysis across thousands of systems in their enterprise.
-This section examines the six-step incident response methodology as it applies to incident response for advanced threat groups.
-We will show the importance of developing cyber threat intelligence to impact the adversaries' "kill chain".
-We will also demonstrate live response techniques and tactics that can be applied to a single system and across the entire enterprise.
+This course was designed to help organizations increase their capability to detect and respond to intrusions.
+This is an achievable goal and begins by teaching you the tools and techniques necessary to find evil in your network.
+This course is designed to make you and your organization an integral part of the solution.
+Incident responders and threat hunters must be armed with the latest tools, analysis techniques, and enterprise methodologies to identify, track, and contain advanced adversaries with the ultimate goal of rapid remediation of incidents.
+Further, incident response and threat hunting analysts must be able to scale their efforts across potentially thousands of systems in the enterprise.
+We start the day by examining the six-step incident response methodology as it applies to incident response for advanced threat groups.
+The importance of developing cyber threat intelligence to impact the adversaries' "kill chain" is discussed and forensic live response techniques and tactics are demonstrated that can be applied both to single systems and across the entire enterprise.

 - Preparation: Key tools, techniques, and procedures that an incident response team needs to respond properly to intrusions